Lack of isolation centres hampering COVID-19 fight in Eastern Region

-The absence of isolation centres to contain COVID-19 positive patients is hampering the fight against the pandemic in the Eastern Region as people who tested positive of the virus refuse to self isolate in their homes.
+The absence of isolation centres to contain Covid-19 positive patients is hampering the fight against the pandemic in the Eastern Region as people who test positive for the virus refuse to self isolate in their homes.

-This according to Dr John Ekow Otoo, Eastern Regional Deputy Director, Public Health, said it was becoming a challenge since most of the contacts traced refuse to isolate themselves at home.
+This according to Eastern Regional Deputy Director of Public Health, Dr John Ekow Otoo, is becoming a challenge since most of the contacts traced refuse to isolate themselves at home.

 Dr Otoo said the contacts traced who have tested positive failed to isolate at home because of lack of strict supervision and logistics to ensure compliance.